ghc/ghc/docs/users_guide/debugging.rst

     Turn on heavyweight intra-pass sanity-checking within GHC, at Core level.
 (It checks GHC's sanity, not yours.)

+.. ghc-flag:: -dlinear-core-lint
+    :shortdesc: Turn on internal sanity checking
+    :type: dynamic

+    Turn on linearity checking in GHC.
+Currently, some optimizations in GHC might not preserve linearity and they valid programs might fail Linear Core Lint.
+    In the near future, this option will be removed and folded into normal Core Lint.

 .. ghc-flag:: -dstg-lint
     :shortdesc: STG pass sanity checking
     :type: dynamic